Rocyzas/Explainable-AI-Classifiers-for-Alzheimers-Disease-Diagnosis/README.md

 Explainability now accepts classification mode in all LR, SVM, DT.
 There was no need in scaling separately XY[3], since getXY scales it.
 Problems: Explainability does not work as intended(inacurate for SVM, LR, and does not make sensible explanation for all models)

+TODO: various files are being saved multiple times.
+So when options in MCI/HC is ALL, it should save a file (example 'Columns.csv') once.
+Made ALL variants in Exaplainer, but they arent tested yet.

+Shuffle fucntion works on Explain and Train, The data file is saved once.